PoinP/RayTracer/README.md

 The picture below is the rendering from the Raytracing in a weekend book.
 It took around 33 minutes to render:

 ![Render](/FirstSteps/out/RTWeekend.png)

+    > Side note: If you need to use random numbers in a number of threads `thread_safe` is great!